Pooja6608/SI-2024-Cubesat-SU/README.md

        | max output current that GPIO can source from supply to load | .06mA |
 #### Lab 4: Dimming multiple LEDs
    - ESP32 GPIO pins were used to dim multiiple LEDs with different delays.
-   -  Here is the code to dimming LED using PWM:
+   -  Here is the code to dimming multiple LED:
      * [multiple led dimming](https://github.com/Pooja6608/SI-2024-Cubesat-SU/blob/main/Arduino/LEDfadeupdown)
 #### Lab 5: Printing data in the serial monitor
   - The **Serial Monitor** is an essential tool when creating projects with Arduino.
 It can be used as a debugging tool, testing concepts, or communicating directly with the Arduino board.
   - The **Arduino IDE 2** has the Serial Monitor tool integrated with the editor, which means that no external window is opened when using the Serial Monitor.
 This means that you can have multiple windows open, each with its own Serial Monitor.

 #### Lab 6: Controlling an LED through serial monitor
   - Controlling an LED connected to ESP32 by reading commands from the serial monitor and turning the LED on or off based on those commands.
+  -

 #### Lab 7: I2C-based OLED Display control
   - I2C-based OLED pin details.
 Importing OLED libraries.
 Structure of the OLED.
 Displaying simple Text and Scrolling Text in different ways.